ntmv/kaggle-arules/README.md

 The app is built incorporating algorithms and visualizations powered by the `arules` and `arulesViz` libraries.

-This updated version of the app largely features changes to the UI, with the app being migrated to `shinydashboard` for a cleaner user interaction and a larger visualization, with an information button that details the purpose and use of the app.
+The updated version of the app largely features changes to the UI, with the app being migrated to `shinydashboard` for a cleaner user interaction and a larger visualization, with an information button that details the purpose and use of the app.